Recursion method for quench dynamics: strengths and limitations: Introduction

-{\it Introduction.}~ Addressing quantum dynamics by means of the recursion method has a long history \cite{Mori_1965_Continued-fraction,Dupuis_1967_Moment,Haydock_1980_Recursive,Mattis_1981_Reduce,Joslin_1986_Calculation,Roldan_1986_Dynamic, viswanath2008recursion,Lindner_2010_Conductivity,nandy2024quantum}.
-In simple words, the (Heisenberg version of the) method amounts to constructing an orthonormal Lanczos basis within the Krylov space of an evolving quantum observable and harnessing the simplifications this basis brings about.
-A new impact has been given to the method by the universal operator growth hypothesis \cite{Parker_2019}, which has informed about the generic pattern of the evolution operator in the Lanczos basis.
+Addressing quantum dynamics by means of the recursion method has a long history \cite{Mori_1965_Continued-fraction,Dupuis_1967_Moment,Haydock_1980_Recursive,Mattis_1981_Reduce,Joslin_1986_Calculation,Roldan_1986_Dynamic, viswanath2008recursion,Lindner_2010_Conductivity,Nandy_2025_Quantum}.
+The (Heisenberg version of the) method essentially amounts to constructing an orthonormal Lanczos basis within the Krylov space of an evolving quantum observable and harnessing the simplifications this basis brings about.
+A new impact has been given to the method by the universal operator growth hypothesis \cite{Parker_2019} -- a conjecture about a generic form of the evolution generator in the Lanczos basis.